 Click Compose to open a new email.
 In the bottom right corner, hover over the downward arrow to reveal the ‘More Options’ icon.
 Click it and choose ‘Switch back to old compose’.

 Log out and log back in to Gmail to activate SafeGmail.

-2. Sending Encrypted Emails Using Gmail
+2. How to Send Encrypted Emails

-Finally, click on ‘Send+Encrypt’ to send your email.
+Click ‘Send+Encrypt’ to send your secure email.

 3. How to Open an Encrypted Email

 The recipient will receive an encrypted email that looks like gibberish.
 To decrypt it, they’ll need to follow the instructions in the email.